Ring-necked francolin

 The ring-necked francolin (Scleroptila streptophora) is a bird species in the family Phasianidae.
 It is found in Burundi, Cameroon, Kenya, Rwanda, Tanzania, and Uganda.
-Rarer than previously believed, it is uplisted from a species of Least Concern to Near Threatened status in the 2007 IUCN Red List.
+Rarer than previously believed, it was uplisted from a species of Least Concern to Near Threatened status in the 2007 IUCN Red List.
+This status persisted until the most recent assessment on 8th July 2024, when it was returned to Least Concern.